swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 Variable name choice is important; a well named variable might be self-explanatory without comments and will make your code easier to read as the reader will not have to look up the comments.

 In most communities there will be a common practice.
-[For my community it is camel case starting with a lower case letter].

 ## On Being Precise with floats and ints